 If you would like more information, or you would like a particular area screened for late-successional/old growth forest using LiDAR, contact John Hagan at [email protected]

-PROJECT GOAL: To map late-successional and old-growth forest in the unorganized territories of Maine so that timberland owners and conservation groups can work to conserve this special age-class of forest.
+PROJECT GOAL: To map late-successional and old-growth (LSOG) forest in the unorganized territories of Maine so timberland owners and conservation groups can work to conserve this increasingly uncommon forest age-class.

-The 10-million acres of unorganized townships of Maine (Fig. 1) are unique in the entire eastern U.S. The area is nearly 100% forested (except for logging roads and water bodies) and lacks either agricultural or ex-urban development characteristic of most of the eastern U.S. At night, the area is an enormous dark “hole” on the U.S. map.
+The 10-million acres of unorganized townships of Maine are unique in the eastern U.S. The area is nearly 100% forested and lacks the agricultural or ex-urban development of most of the eastern U.S. At night, the area is an enormous dark “hole” on the U.S. map.
 Although mostly managed for timber production, the area is a haven for wildlife species, from migratory birds to lynx and moose.
 Its rivers still provide habitat for many aquatic species, such as cold-water brook trout and the endangered Atlantic salmon.
-In short, the unorganized townships of Maine are a rare gem of global biological significance.
+In short, the unorganized townships of Maine are a rare gem of global ecological significance.

-However, because over 90% of these 10-million acres are privately owned and managed by timber companies, it can be financially difficult to retain late-successional forest in the mix of forest types and age classes.
-In the commercial forest of Maine, generally stands older than 60 or 80 years of age are past their financial prime.
-Yet late-successional forest (100-200 years old) and old-growth forest (>200 years old) develop ecological characteristics, such as such as larger-diameter trees suitable for raptor nesting, den sites, cavities for woodpeckers, and substrate for many late-successional lichens and mosses, that are not common in optimally managed commercial forest.
-In old forests, large old trees eventually die and fall over, and can last for a half-century or more as a log on the forest floor simply because of their massive size, creating important habitat for other species.
+However, because about 85% of these 10-million acres are privately owned and managed by timber companies, it can be financially difficult to retain late-successional and and old-growth (LSOG) forest in the mix of forest types and age classes.
+Stands older than 60 or 80 years of age are usually past their financial prime.
+Yet late-successional forest (100-200 years old) and old-growth forest (>200 years old) develop ecological characteristics such as large living trees, large dead trees (snags), and large logs on the forest floor.
+All of these structural attributes of old forest are important to a wide range of species, from nesting raptors such as the Goshawk, to less charismatic but highly sensitive mosses and lichens.
+The undisturbed temporal continuity of these older stands can also be important for species that do not disperse very fast through the landscape.

 How LiDAR Works